lmtmc/operator_log/README.md

 # Operator Log App
 ## Introduction
-The Operator Logging App is a web-based interface designed for logging telescope statuses.
+The Operator Log App is a web-based interface designed for logging telescope statuses.
 It offers a streamlined and user-friendly platform for operators to input and manage data efficiently.
 Below are detailed instructions for setting up and running the application.

 ## Setup
 ### Environment and Dependencies